 - SMShing – Don’t mistake an alert from your credit union or bank with a fraudulent text from someone who is trying to collect your credentials or sensitive information.

 - Vishing – You (probably) don’t owe money to the IRS.
-Therefore, if you get a call form the IRS, hang up immediately because they NEVER call!
+Therefore, if you get a call from the IRS, hang up immediately because they NEVER call!
 Besides, you should download an app, such as RoboKiller or Truecaller and register your numbers on the “National Do Not Call List” at no cost by calling 1-888-382-1222 (voice) or 1-866-290-4236 (TTY).

 Although the real Grinch’s heart begins growing and he realizes the lack of gifts does not impact the Whos Christmas, this is not the same for the cyber ‘Grinchamals’ in today’s world.
 Stay safe this holiday season.